Jonathan Demme's unrealized projects: Intolerable Cruelty

 In October 2000, Demme was in negotiations to direct the Coen brothers' screenplay Intolerable Cruelty at Universal and Imagine Entertainment.
 Demme courted Hugh Grant, Tea Leoni and Geoffrey Wright to play the leads, but later dropped out of the project, and the Coens took over directorial duties.
 The final film starred George Clooney and Catherine Zeta-Jones instead of Grant and Leoni.

 Family Week

 Throughout the 2000s, Demme pondered a film version of Beth Henley's play Family Week, before directing an Off-Broadway revival of the show in 2010.
-"Over the years I have spoken to some actresses about it," said Demme "They read it, and they loved it, but it was just one of these things that hasn't happened."
+"Over the years I have spoken to some actresses about it," said Demme.
+"They read it, and they loved it, but it was just one of these things that hasn't happened."

+Walk Two Moons

+When asked in a 2004 interview what his next film would be, Demme revealed that he had himself bought an option on a book called Walk Two Moons by Sharon Creech, which he said would be a coming-of-age tale of a 13 year old girl.

+Untitled Alejandro Escovedo documentary

+In August 2007, HARP announced that singer-songwriter Alejandro Escovedo would be the subject of a new, yet-titled concert documentary to be filmed by Demme at the famed Las Manitas Mexican restaurant in Austin, Texas.
+The film aimed to capture Escovedo "in his many musical incarnations," ranging from garage-rock to string quintet, and showcase songs from his entire career up until that point.
+Their mutual friend and SXSW co-founder, Louis Black, was to said to be instrumental in the conception of the project.
+When pressed about details during an interview, Escovedo admitted, "I don't know the details yet, but that thing about my watching my musical career unfold through a battle of the bands, whether that's combined with a live performance type of film, I have a feeling that's probably the way it's gonna go.
+But I'm not sure.
+What I know is that [Demme] doesn't really want to make just a concert film or a straight-up documentary."
+Shooting was planned to commence in May 2008.
+Cinematographer Lee Daniel was assigned to be the film's director of photography.

 Marley

-In 2008, it was reported that Demme was replacing Martin Scorsese as director of the Bob Marley documentary, initially set to be released in 2010.
-Demme soon exited as well, and the film was made instead by Kevin MacDonald, in 2012.
+In May 2008, it was reported that Demme was replacing Martin Scorsese as director of the Bob Marley documentary, initially set to be released in 2010.
+Demme soon exited as well following a dispute with Stephen Bing, and the film was reconfigured by Kevin MacDonald in 2012.

+The Courage Consort

+In December 2008, Screen Daily reported that Demme optioned Michel Faber's The Courage Consort, with plans to develop the screenplay over the next year.
+The 2002 novella follows five vocal ensemble members who seclude themselves in a Belgian chateau to rehearse an extremely difficult new piece.